Get more practice with the workbook

 The adjective 'veracious' finds its origins in the Latin word 'verax,' which means 'truthful' or 'honest.'
 It is derived from 'verus,' meaning 'true' or 'real.'
 When we explore the etymology of 'veracious,' we discover its fundamental connection to truth and honesty.
 This word signifies a commitment to conveying information in a faithful and honest manner, emphasizing accuracy and reliability.
 It encapsulates the idea of being characterized by truthfulness, aligning with its contemporary usage to describe individuals or sources that consistently provide accurate and honest information.
 The Latin roots of 'veracious' underline its essence as a term that embodies the qualities of truth and sincerity.

-Find the meaning of veracious
+Find the correct meaning of the adjective veracious:

 Try Again!